 Priority WARD NEED WHY IS IT A NEED?
-AREA / NEIGHBOURHOOD Response from Municipality Expected funding and timeframe to address need within the 5 year IDP cycle 9 Law-Enforcement & Traffic (especially on days of refuse removal) More visual traffic control- total disregard for traffic laws.
+AREA / NEIGHBOURHOOD Response from Municipality Expected funding and timeframe to address need within the 5 year IDP cycle 8 Steps at end of VOS path - Onrus side Difficult for small/elderly people Yes, possibly from Ward Funds 9 Law-Enforcement & Traffic (especially on days of refuse removal) More visual traffic control- total disregard for traffic laws.
 Regular patrols by law enforcement, especially on refuse removal day Increase Traffic and Law Enforcement Patrols Opex, 2017/2018 10 Traffic Calming along Bergsig Street Do not know if traffic calming in the form of speed humps will be introduced at regular intervals along Bergsig Street.
 Please bear in mind that a better designed, improved and much wider street has as a result higher vehicular speeds.
 Bergsig road was redesigned and is being rebuilt at present as part of the Whale Coast Mall contribution to bulk services Not required 11 Play parks For children when they cannot swim Yes, possibly from Ward Funds 12 Boardwalk over Onrus beach Accessibility and safety for people Sandbaai/Onrus Yes, but will require EIA R 150 000 must be sourced for EIA 13 Maintenance and cleaning of footpaths to beach Easier for people with walking sticks, prams, parents holding kids by the hand.
 Yes, possibly from Ward Funds 14 Trees along Bergsig street Possible but upgrade of Bergsig Street needs to be completed first to evaluate 15 Doggy park Will keep dogs off the beach Public participation required 16 Clearing of overgrown trees obstructing road signs and the view of drivers Operational issue - trees are trimmed periodically Not required 17 Alien clearing (especially area close to Curro) To deter vagrants and bush dwellers Curro school area At present, the property is being offered for sale.
 At present, expenditure on this property will be fruitless and wasteful if it is sold and developed for housing purposes.
 Funds to be allocated in high priority areas 18 Planting berm with vegetation with thorns To deter people from walking over the berm Berm Ward Funds have been allocated for this project during 2016/17 Ward funds would have to be allocated if more vegetation is required.
-19 Numbers on all houses Problem in emergencies Administrative matter 20 Electronic notice board along Sandbaai Main Road / entrance Yes, possibly from Ward Funds